logo

 Check out what exactly a warm up does for you:

 Increase in Body Temperature: One of the most apparent effects of a warm-up is an increase in body temperature, hence the name.
-As your body heats up, your muscles become more pliable and less prone to injuries.
+As your body heats up, your muscles become more pliable and less prone to injuries, as they are able to take a beating and lift the weights that you want to lift.

 Improved Blood Flow: Warming up enhances blood circulation to your muscles, essentially giving you a pump and helping establish a mind-muscle connection.
 This, in turn, delivers oxygen and essential nutrients to your muscle tissues, aiding in their performance.

-Enhanced Joint Lubrication: Proper warm-up routines also help lubricate your joints, which can make your workouts go smoothly.
+Enhanced Joint Lubrication: Proper warm-up routines also help lubricate your joints, like your knees and elbows, which can make your workouts go smoothly.
 This reduces friction and makes your movements smoother and more efficient during your workout.

 Mental Preparation: Warming up allows you to mentally prepare for your workout, putting you “in the zone”.
 It provides a transition from the distractions of your day to focusing on your exercise regimen.